Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

-The proposed framework demonstrates that weather-specific transfer learning significantly reduces data requirements for accurate forecasting in European offshore wind farms.
-To scale this approach, future work will establish geographic transfer clusters across diverse climate zones.
-Furthermore, incorporating turbine specifications and wake effect modelling will account for intra-farm turbine heterogeneity.
-Collectively, these advancements pave the way toward a dynamic WRA tool capable of generating rapid, location- and configuration-specific forecasts without the need for lengthy initial data investment, thus paving the way for future investments into offshore wind farms, and allowing the growth of cheaper, greener energy.
+The proposed framework demonstrates that weather-specific transfer learning reduces data requirements for accurate forecasting in European offshore wind farms.
+To scale this approach, future work will pursue two main avenues.
+Firstly, scaling for longer lead times, which will require factorising the time series data, allowing for longer contexts that select key information for precise forecasting.
+This should pave the way for geographic transfer of clusters into more diverse climate zones by identifying the parts of the time series which will be crucial in forecasting future patterns, and thus overcoming the shortcoming of our approach for clusters that need longer fine-tuning.
+In a second avenue, using real-world data will bring multiple challenges.
+These include incorporating turbine specifications and wake effect modelling to account for intra-farm heterogeneity, as well as handling less granular data, since early-stage collection often contains missing data points and irregular observations.
+This research direction will counter the biased outcome of using synthetic data that does not necessarily correspond to operational environments.
+Additionally, implementing this methodology at production would require cross-validation of the weights given to each metric used to create the composite score, to avoid clustering errors.
+Collectively, these advancements pave the way toward a dynamic WRA tool capable of generating rapid, location- and configuration-specific forecasts without the need for lengthy initial data investment, thus accelerating future investments into offshore wind farms, and allowing the growth of cheaper, greener energy.